harmoniedev/email-signature-detector/README.md

 from - optional: contains email and displayName used to detect the sender name in the signature. (see example in Usage) bodyNoSig - optional: if true the return object includes bodyNoSig : the email text until the beginning of the signature.

+### removeSignature(body,from)
+returns - the email text until the beginning of the signature body - contains the email body text from - optional: contains email and displayName used to detect the sender name in the signature. (see example in Usage)

 ## How does it work ?

 Currently, the library implements a simple algorithm to detect candidate signature starts, and score each by examining the lines following the start.